ahmedcoolestman/ToolsPractice/README.md

- i was here

 # ToolsPractice
 Pushing some new text

-james
-README edited by Sam and AHmed
+README edited by Sam and Ahmed

 Fixed up by James